 You may say "Why can't some other kind of engine be more efficient than the Carnot engine?"
 Suppose someone claims to have such a super-efficient engine.
 We can show that such an engine must necessarily violate the second law of thermodynamics.
-Operate the Carnot engine in reverse as a refrigerator, which we can always do, for the Carnot engine is reversible.
+Operate the Carnot engine in reverse as a refrigerator, which we can always do, for the Carnot engine is (by definition) reversible.
 We represent the Carnot engine with the dotted square symbol (on the right side of the diagram).
 Now operate that super-efficient engine between the same reservoirs.
 It is represented with the dotted circle symbol (on the left side of the diagram).
 Let the work output of the Carnot engine drive the refrigerator.

 Note carefully the relative widths of the pipelines.
 The "super-efficient" engine on the left converts about half its input heat to work.
 The Carnot engine on the right has a work/heat ratio of less than one half (about 0.4 in the diagram).
-We have drawn these streams to show greater efficiency for the hypothetical super-efficient engine.
+We have drawn these pipeline streams to show greater efficiency for the hypothetical super-efficient engine.
 But we have drawn an impossible situation, for the engine uses only a part of the heat the Carnot engine delivers to the hot reservoir, and the Carnot engine removes the same amount of heat from the cold reservoir.
 This is indicated by the pipelines shown inside the reservoirs.
 The net result is the transfer of heat from a cold to a hot reservoir, in violation of Clausius' version of the Second law.

 Let's see what we are up against.
 The Carnot engine operating betwen reservoirs at 311 K and 811 K has an efficiency of 62%.
 (Check this result.)
 A steam turbine operating between these same temperatures has an efficiency of 40%.
 Gasoline engines operate betwen the ambient air temperature and the temperature of the gasoline burning in the cylinder, say between 289 K and 1944 K. The Carnot efficency for these temperatures is 85%.
 But current gasoline engines achieve only about 30% efficiency, so the engineers have a long way to go.
 Even a perfect gasoline burning engine of this sort would still waste 15% of the fuel energy used, but we are presently wasting more than 2/3 of the energy of the fuel consumed.
 And that doesn't count the inefficiency of the vehicle itself, the energy lost to roadway friction and air drag.

 There's much political balyhoo now about hydrogen-burning engines, and the fact that they are "clean", producing very little pollution at the point of burning.
 This would be helpful in crowded urban areas.
 But producing and extracting and liquifying the hydrogen, and transporting it to the hydrogen fueling stations would produce pollution, too.
-It would just be "esleewhere" from the point of use.
+It would just be "elsewhere" from the point of use.
 And the extraction of hydrogen from water requires energy, from fuels of some sort.
 To determine the relative energy-efficiency of systems, we must look at all energy costs of extraction and refining of the fuel, and distribution of it to the point of use.
 We should also consider in this math the cost of disposing of the waste, cleaning up the pollution, and the economic costs of all of the side-effects.
 In the past we have not included these in the equation.

 If all the hot-air produced by politicians could be turned into useful work, it might help some.